NeikiDev/DocsNeikiDev/docs/api/analyze-report-summary.md

 }
 ```

-<p class="warn"> All other calculations are private and not shown!
-DM Neiki#4405 on discord for more information. </p>
+<p class="warn"> All other calculations are private and not shown! email contact@neiki.dev for more information. </p>

 ## VirusTotal comment